vasavi168/docs/v2/send-sms.md

 #### HTTP Methods

-`POST` - When you send a POST request with the end userâ€™s phone number to the messaging subresource, We sends the SMS message you specify.
+`POST` - When you send a POST request with the end user’s phone number to the messaging subresource, We send the message you specify.

 `GET` - You can retrieve the results of the message you sent using the GET method.
 You do this by sending a GET request containing the reference id for the message you sent.
-We returns a response message in the form of a *__JSON__* object in the entity body.
+We return a response message in the form of a *__JSON__* object in the entity body.

 ### Services